On the solution uniqueness in portfolio optimization and risk analysis: An application to Black-Litterman portfolio framework

 Assume now that the deviation measure $\cD$ is finitely generated.
 By Corollary \ref{cor:unique} it should be expected that the market portfolio is a unique solution to \eqref{eqn:MV1}.
-Consequently, the inverse optimization problem that determines the equilibrium distribution has many solutions (Theorem \ref{thm:dichotomy}) resulting in multitude of posterior distributions and, in effect, multitude of optimal portfolios.
+Consequently, the inverse optimization problem that determines the equilibrium distribution has many solutions (Theorem \ref{thm:dichotomy} and Example \ref{ex:10}) resulting in multitude of posterior distributions and, in effect, multitude of Black-Litterman optimal portfolios.
 This is obviously unacceptable in a financial context.
-Methods described in Section \ref{sec:robustsel} can be used to select one solution of the inverse optimization problem, therefore, bringing back the uniqueness of solution of the complete portfolio optimization exercise.
+This non-uniqueness is caused by the existence of many active portfolio risk generators (active risk identifiers for the deviation measure), Lemma \ref{lem:conv}.
+Selecting the law-invariant active risk identifier, see Section \ref{sec:robustsel} and Example \ref{ex:10}, brings back uniqueness of the solution to the inverse optimization problem and, consequently, the uniqueness of solution to the complete portfolio optimization workflow.